Japan

 For the pre-approved courses, please check the APR2 course catalog for Japan under Locations.

 In order to maintain full-time student status, SLU students must take the Japan courses that are equivalent to at least 3.5 units.
-However, in order to be on track for graduation, we usually require students to take 4 SLU units equivalent courses each semester while at off-campus programs.
+However, in order to be on track for graduation, we usually require students to take at least 4 SLU units equivalent courses each semester while at off-campus programs.

-14 credit/semester hours is equivalent to 3.88 SLU units that fulfill the full-time student status.
-However, if students are receiving any kind of financial aid or scholarship, students must contact the financial aid office to confirm the requirements for course credits.
+In the KGU context, we strongly recommend 17 credit/semester hours (Japanese 1 and four 3-credit courses), equivalent to 4.72 SLU units.
+14 credit/semester hours (Japanese 1 and three 3-credit courses) is equivalent to 3.88 SLU units, which fulfill the full-time student status but might affect your graduation timeline.
+If students are receiving any kind of financial aid or scholarship, students must contact the financial aid office to confirm the requirements for course credits.

 Grade conversion: